Atlanta, Georgia Hosts Latest Voting Rights Institute to Train New Generation of Voting Rights Lawyers

 Body

-To read the full letter sent by Democracy 21 and the Campaign Legal Center, click here.
+To read the complaint filed today by the Campaign Legal Center and Democracy 21, click here.

 Date